 The primary aim of the MSc Physician Associate Studies in Newcastle is to produce graduates who are fit to practise in accordance with the professional standards expected of Physician Associates by the General Medical Council.
-Royal College of Physicians, Faculty of Physician Associates (FPARCP).
-We aim to deliver an educational experience of sufficient range, depth and rigour to provide students with the intellectual tools, knowledge and understanding, practical skills and professional attitudes required for clinical practice as a Physician Associate.
+We aim to deliver an educational experience of sufficient range, depth and rigour to provide students with the intellectual tools, knowledge and understanding, practical skills and research skills and professional attitudes required for clinical practice as a Physician Associate.

-Therefore our aim for the provision of the MSc Physician Associate Studies is to:
+Therefore, our aim for the provision of the MSc Physician Associate Studies is to:

 Foster the development of a caring, knowledgeable, competent professional and skilful Physician Associate who provides safe and effective care as part of the multidisciplinary team.
-We will develop practitioners who apply evidence based practice and clinical reasoning to make informed decisions.
+We will develop practitioners who apply evidence-based practice and clinical reasoning to make informed decisions.
 Our students will be committed to reflective practice, continuing professional development and support equality diversity and inclusion as well as a commitment to quality improvement.

-To achieve this aim, the Board of Studies seeks to make operational the commitment of Newcastle University to work with HENE to meet regional and national needs in relation to Health Care education by:
+To achieve this aim, the Board of Studies seeks to make operational the commitment of Newcastle University to work with NHSE to meet regional and national needs in relation to Health Care education by:

-- 1. Providing a flexible programme responsive to the changing needs of the Health Service and its patients: - 2.
-Admitting motivated students of high calibre with a demonstrable commitment to the provision of high quality health care: - 3.
+- 1. Providing a flexible programme responsive to the changing needs of the Health Service and its patients; - 2.
+Admitting motivated students of high calibre with a demonstrable commitment to the provision of high quality health care; - 3.
 Ensuring that the participation and contribution made by students from nontraditional backgrounds is encouraged and developed; - 4.
-Engendering an educational environment conducive to the development of a reflective approach to Health Care practice that is patient-centred, questioning and self-critical; - Developing links and exploiting opportunities for inter-professional education in order to develop team working and engender an integrated approach to health care delivery; - 6.
-Ensuring currency of provision by delivering programmes, the structure and content of which is informed by the needs of a modernized Health Service, inter-professional consensus, statutory recommendation, research and clinical audit; - 7.
-Ensuring the Newcastle Curriculum is based upon and guided by national guidelines from the GMC Physician Associate Curriculum 2022, Physician Associate and Anaesthetic Associate shared learning outcomes (2022) and the PA registration assessment content (2022).
+Engendering an educational environment conducive to the development of a reflective approach to health care practice that is patient-centred, questioning and self-critical; - Developing links and exploiting opportunities for inter-professional education in order to develop team working and engender an integrated approach to health care delivery; - 6.
+Ensuring currency of provision by delivering programmes, the structure and content of which is informed by the needs of a modernised Health Service, inter-professional consensus, statutory recommendation, research and clinical audit; - Ensuring the Newcastle Curriculum is based upon and guided by national guidelines from the GMC, Physician Associate and Anaesthetic Associate shared learning outcomes (2023) The Physician associate Schools Council (PASC) CURRICULUM (formerly Faculty of Physician Associates curriculum) 2023 and the PA registration assessment content (2023).